Microscope Guide: Compound or Stereo?

 Compound Microscope (Biological) – High power

-These microscopes are designed for observation at high magnification from 40x to 1000x. and are ideal to examine biological samples such as blood samples, bacteria, water organisms, etc.
+These microscopes are designed for observation at high magnification from 40x to 1000x and are ideal to examine biological specimens such as plant cells, tissues and other thin cut transparent samples.
+Also for blood samples, bacteria, water organisms, etc.

 Stereo Microscope – Low power

-Stereo Microscopes are designed for examination at relative low magnifications from 4.5x to 200x times.
-A three-dimensional image and large depth of focus make them ideal for viewing more substantial specimens such as insects, leaves, gems, etc. as well as being very popular in industrial inspection.
+Stereo Microscopes are designed to observe non-transparent specimens at relative low magnifications from 10x to 50x times.
+A three-dimensional image and large depth of focus make them ideal for viewing more substantial specimens such as insects, leaves, gems, etc. Basically anything you can fit under the microscope.
+Stereo Microscopes are very popular in industrial inspection.

 Both types have two sources of magnification.
 One through the objective lens and the second through the eyepiece.
 The total magnification is achieved by multiplying the magnification of the objective lens by that of the eyepiece lens.